jimburton/scrabble/chapters/Chapter1.md

 ```

 But we can't print it out nicely yet.
 Let's look at that next.
 We want a function that
-turns a board into a formatted text.
+turns a board into nicely formatted text.
 To do that we will need to deal with a row at
-a time from the array, which is what the `rows` function is for.
+a time from the array, which is what the `rows` function below is for.
 It gets the contents
 of the array as a list then uses `chunksOf` to split it into 15-element sublists.
 The
 `intercalate` function from `Data.Text` intersperses a lists of texts with its
 argument.
 The `(<>)` operator concatenates text.
+Note that the `showBoard` function takes
+a noolean parameter which determines whether to show the bonus squares on the board.
+If this
+parameter is `True` then each position is looked up in the map of bonus squares.

 ```haskell
 import qualified Data.Text as T